Naliwe/bitBurnerTsProject/README.md

 `alias pull="run /bin/utils/pullFiles.ns"` to make things more convenient.

+You can leave the server running and just `npm run re` to clean rebuild the whole project, then use the `pull` alias in-game whenever you want to update your scripts.

 # Description

 A short description of the most important parts of the template.